from pathlib import Path

 """

-Creates a plot of modeled soil temperature at a given depth
+Creates a plot of modeled soil temperature at a given depth.

 Args:

-soil_temp: Is the predicted soil temperatures (°C)
+soil_temp: A numpy array of the predicted soil temperatures. (°C)

 file_path: A Path object representing the output file path.